armory-io/slack-blaster/README.md

 ## Configure Slack Token

+*Note*: You will need to be a Slack admin to get a usable token.
+If you are not then please contact Alex Bello.

-In your web browser, go to [https://cloud-armory.slack.com](https://cloud-armory.slack.com) and then view page source.
-You will be looking for `api_token`.
+In your web browser, go to [https://cloud-armory.slack.com](https://cloud-armory.slack.com) and then navigate to Administration and then Members.
+Once there you can view the page source in the browser.
+You will be looking for the value associated with `api_token`.
 Use that token as your `SLACK_TOKEN`.

 Set your `SLACK_TOKEN` environment variable: